cmbi/CF-check/README.md

 changeID("./preprocess_results/simpleDSSPv2_all.txt", newIDlist, "./preprocess_results/simpleDSSPv2_{}.txt".format(protGroup))
 ```
-### see how the selected group is divided over the all-protein trained data
+### See how the selected group is divided over the all-protein trained data
 Having the Ids of the protein group, it will be interesting to compare the distribution of these proteins to the distribution of all proteins, trained on all proteins

 ```